kuznetsss/linalg_lib/README.md

 ### Running tests

-There are two tests awaliable:
+There are two tests avaliable:
 - Unit tests checking all classes.
 To run use:
 ```